fabriziocacicia/dart_lint_rules/README.md

-A set of custom Dart lint rules to be used in Dart librearies.
+A set of custom Dart lint rules to be used in Dart packages.